csmutz/apache_tcp_info/README.md

          - Getting SAVED_SYN and TCP_INFO currently requires putting socket in blocking mode--is this safe to do later?
            - Is this safe to do at start of connection?
    - Per Request
      - Enable export of environment variables--like STDENVVARS.
 TCPFingerprintEnvVars
-     - Enable full SYN printing (hex encoded), this is typically about 60 bytes/120 hex chars
+     - Enable full SYN printing (hex encoded), this is typically about 60 bytes/120 hex chars TCPFingerprintSavedSYN
-     - Enable full TCP_INFO printing (hex encoded)
+     - Enable full TCP_INFO printing (hex encoded) TCPFingerprintTCPInfo
      - Possibly option to refresh TCP_INFO to get other attributes?
  - Fix debug/error message (many current errors should be deleted or changed to debug)
  - Implement TCP connection timestamp to compare to TLS Hello timestamp for hello_delay calculation